automerge/automerge-classic/README.md

   the details of the algorithm in Automerge are different from the JSON CRDT paper, and we are planning to publish more detail about it in the future.
 * **Fairly portable**.
-We're not yet making an effort to support old platforms, but we have tested Automerge in Node.js, Chrome, Firefox, and [Electron](https://electron.atom.io/).
+We're not yet making an effort to support old platforms, but we have tested Automerge in Node.js, Chrome, Firefox, Safari, MS Edge, and [Electron](https://electron.atom.io/).

 ## Setup